Current Research and Scholarly Interests

 Research Approaches:

-Neurophysiological recordings (fiber photometry, calcium imaging, EEG/EMG)
+Neurophysiological recordings (fiber photometry, EEG/EMG, calcium imaging)

-Neuropharmacology (alcohol & drug self-administration, receptor mechanisms)
+Neuropharmacology (alcohol & drug self-administration, receptor signaling mechanisms)

 Behavior and Evolution (rodent model organisms, cross-species comparisons)

-Translation (interdisciplinary and clinical collaborations, mental health treatment development)
+Translation (interdisciplinary collaborations, mental health treatment development)